Ayankoley306/C/PROJECT/Recursive Math Tool/README.md

-# Phonebook Management System in C
+# Recursive Math Tool in C

-This project is a simple Phonebook Management System written in C.
+This project is a simple math tools written in C.<br>
-It allows users to store, view, and search phonebook entries, including name, phone number, and email.
-The data is saved to a text file (Number.txt) so it persists between program runs.
+It allows users to perform various mathamatical operations in math like Factorial, Power, Fibonacci, Sum Of Digits, Even or Odd.
+Simple menu-driven interface.

 ---
 ## 📂 Features

- - Add new phonebook entries with:
+ - Preform various mathamatical operations:

- - Name
+ - Factorial

- - 10-digit phone number
+ - Power

- - Email (must contain @)
+ - Fibonacci

- - View/search existing entries by name or phone number.
+ - Sum Of Digits

- - Data is stored in a file (Number.txt) to retain information.
+ - Even or Odd

  - Simple menu-driven interface.